dhleong/ps4-waker/README.md

 ### Requirements

 - A PS4, of course
-- The Playstation App, installed and setup on your phone or tablet of choice
+- The Playstation App, installed on your phone or tablet of choice
-- A computer with a network card whose MAC address can be spoofed
+- A computer
 - All of the above on the same LAN

 ### Usage